Aly-Sabie/CI-CD-Pipeline/README.md

 - asd
 - Go to the actions tab to monitor the CI/CD workflow execution
 - Check the deployed website at alyysab3.trafficmanager.net/
+- You can check uploaded artifacts and test cases by logging into this link
+  - Credentials:
+> username: alyysab3@gmail.com
+> password: P@ssw0rdP@ssw0rd